WOLFRAM LANGUAGE TUTORIAL

 Difference between Interior Point and Simplex and/or Revised Simplex

 The simplex and revised simplex algorithms solve a linear programming problem by moving along the edges of the polytope defined by the constraints, from vertices to vertices with successively smaller values of the objective function, until the minimum is reached.
-Mathematica's implementation of these algorithms uses dense linear algebra.
+The Wolfram Language's implementation of these algorithms uses dense linear algebra.
 A unique feature of the implementation is that it is possible to solve exact/extended precision problems.
 Therefore these methods are suitable for small-sized problems for which non-machine-number results are needed, or a solution on the vertex is desirable.

 Interior point algorithms for linear programming, loosely speaking, iterate from the interior of the polytope defined by the constraints.
 They get closer to the solution very quickly, but unlike the simplex/revised simplex algorithms, do not find the solution exactly.
-Mathematica's implementation of an interior point algorithm uses machine-precision sparse linear algebra.
+The Wolfram Language's implementation of an interior point algorithm uses machine-precision sparse linear algebra.
 Therefore for large-scale machine-precision linear programming problems, the interior point method is more efficient and should be used.

 This solves a linear programming problem that has multiple solutions (any point that lies on the line segment between